Building a Running Calculator PWA in React and TypeScript

 Look and Feel

-A large area of research and development was making the user experience look and feel like a native application that would be typically found on both mobile and desktop devices.
-A lot of time was spent in essentially ‘de-webifying’ the web application, to follow what users would expect from a native application experience.
-This included disabling page zooming capabilities, user text selection and document overflow scrolling.
-These were all fortunately able to be achieved using CSS, with a small dose of browser-specific prefixes (Safari…).
-I did however have to resort to some JavaScript for disabling the touch body scroll which is present when the soft-keyboard appears on mobile for focused input fields.
-Although this process overall did take some trial and error, the learnings garnered can be applied going forward to other app-like web experiences and PWAs I wish to develop.
+A large area of research and development was making the user experience look and feel like a native application typically found on both mobile and desktop devices.
+A lot of time was spent essentially ‘de-webifying’ the web application to align with user expectations of a native app experience.
+This included disabling page zooming capabilities, user text selection, and document overflow scrolling.
+These were all fortunately achievable using CSS, with a small dose of browser-specific prefixes (Safari…).
+I did, however, have to resort to some JavaScript to disable touch body scroll when the soft keyboard appears on mobile for focused input fields.
+Although this process required trial and error, the learnings garnered can be applied going forward to other app-like web experiences and PWAs I wish to develop.

 Mobile

-When the iPhone was initially released, Steve Jobs toted an innovative new way to create web applications “that look exactly and behave exactly like native apps” during the launch’s one last thing section.
-However, the momentum soon dwindled with the release of a native SDK several months later - and the subsequent popularity/revenue of the App Store has not made Apple regret that decision.
-This has lead to much of my PWA development experience sadly feeling like how can I make this work on iOS… (and this is coming from an Apple fanboy). iOS is still way behind the awesome web capability support that is present on Android, for example it has only finally added Web Push capabilities since iOS 16.4.
+When the iPhone was initially released, Steve Jobs touted an innovative new way to create web applications “that look exactly and behave exactly like native apps” during the launch’s one more thing section.
+However, the momentum soon dwindled with the release of a native SDK several months later - and the subsequent popularity and revenue of the App Store have not made Apple regret that decision.
+This has led to much of my PWA development experience feeling like a constant struggle to make things work on iOS… (and this is coming from an Apple fanboy). iOS is still way behind the fantastic web capability support present on Android.
+For instance, it has only recently added Web Push capabilities since iOS 16.4.

-Below are several of the key pain points I have felt whilst developing this PWA on iOS.
+Below are several key pain points I encountered while developing this PWA on iOS.

-The amount of splash-screen assets that are required to be generated to provide full iOS device support is mind-blowing.
-Not only do you need to supply many assets up-front, iOS requires custom Safari specific meta-tag workarounds to register the different splash-screen variants.
-This is in stark contrast to Android where the system is able to use an existing icon provided by the Web app manifest.
+The number of splash screen assets required for full iOS device support is mind-blowing.
+Not only do you need to supply numerous assets upfront, but iOS also requires custom Safari-specific meta-tag workarounds to register different splash screen variants.
+This is in stark contrast to Android, where the system can use an existing icon provided by the Web App Manifest.

 Orientation

-iOS lacks support for the Web app manifest orientation (portrait and/or landscape) property, which allows you to specify what orientations the PWA supports.
-Instead you are required to cater for both, or provide crude CSS-based ‘Not support in this orientation’ messages to the user.
+iOS lacks support for the Web App Manifest orientation property, which allows you to specify whether the PWA supports portrait and/or landscape modes.
+Instead, you must cater for both orientations or display crude CSS-based ‘Not supported in this orientation’ messages to the user.

 Desktop

-In contrast to the work required on mobile to meet the desired look and feel, desktop development did not require as much attention.
-As PWAs support is only present within Google Chrome (and variants such as Microsoft Edge), this limited the scope of browsers that needed to be catered for.
+In contrast to mobile development, making the app feel native on desktop required less attention.
+Since PWAs are only supported in Google Chrome (and variants such as Microsoft Edge), the scope of browsers that needed catering was limited.
 What is great about this approach is that there is no need to wrap your application in an Electron/Tauri wrapper if the APIs supplied by Google Chrome meet your needs.

 Conclusion

-I am very happy with the PWA that I have been able to build over the past week or so.
-Although the application itself is simple, it has allowed me to explore many of the fundamental areas of PWA development that need to considered when building web applications that should look and feel native. iOS support, although lacking behind Android considerably, at least provides a native look and feel once it has been installed on to the device.
-To help aid in this issue, going forward I would like to explore how I can use projects such as PWABuilder to package the PWA into an application that can be submitted onto both the Google Play and Apple App Store.
+I am very happy with the PWA I have built over the past week or so.
+Although the application itself is simple, it has allowed me to explore many fundamental aspects of PWA development that need to considered when building web applications that should look and feel native. iOS support, although lacking behind Android considerably, at least provides a native look and feel once it has been installed on to the device.
+Going forward, I would like to explore how I can use projects such as PWABuilder to package the PWA for submission to the Google Play and Apple App Store, helping to address some of the discussed shortcomings.